 Today is week four in this year’s Get Ready for Kindergarten Through Play series, and we’re talking about literacy!
 I believe that the best way to build kindergarten literacy skills is to find books your kindergartner will love!
 To get you started, I’m sharing some of our favorites!
-All links are Amazon affiliate links.
-If you buy anything through them, I may receive a small commission at no cost to you.
-Thank you for supporting this blog!
+This post may contain affiliate links which won’t change your price but will share some commission.

 Picture Books My Kindergartners Love

 - When Dinosaurs Came With Everything by Elise Broach is a delightful story exploring a whimsical what-if.
 What if, instead of getting a sticker at the doctor’s, you got a full-grown dinosaur?
 How about a dinosaur with those donuts?
 David Small’s illustrations make this book even more delightful.

 - My son read How Rocket Learned to Read and Rocket Writes a Story nearly every day of his kindergarten year – and, remarkably, I never got tired of these sweet stories that are both written and illustrated by Tad Hills.
 As a bonus, the books are inspired by the author’s real live dog, also named Rocket.